Top ELSS Mutual Funds in India 2025: Returns Calculation, Taxation, & More

 You can easily invest in ELSS mutual funds by following these steps:

-- To invest in mutual funds, you can visit an equity investment platform such as smallcase or Tickertape.
+- To invest in best mutual funds India, you can visit an equity investment platform such as smallcase or Tickertape.

-- Once you have selected the funds based on different metrics and parameters, go to smallcase.com or the smallcase app, and login via your phone number.
+- Once you have selected the best funds based on different metrics and parameters, go to smallcase.com or the smallcase app, and login via your phone number.
 Click on ‘Discover‘ and enter the name of the specific mutual fund name in the search bar and hit enter.
 You can click on ‘invest now’ and select whether you want to invest a lump sum amount or start a SIP and start investing!

 However, if you’re confused about which stocks to pick, you can explore smallcases: